 4 Paid Social Media Analytics Tools

 Free can get you a lot – but most, if not all, the above platforms offer even more when you upgrade to a paid plan.
 Even then, however, they don’t all have the cutting edge advantages of comprehensive tools meant to grow with the industry.
 The kind that allow you to incorporate data you collect from non-social sources – CRM and the like.
 Those are the tools you want to invest in as soon as you’re able.

 If you have the budget for something with a little more “oomph,” the following tools have either free trial periods, or one-on-one demos available – so you can try before you buy.

 With a focus on consumer sentiment – the driving force behind all social posting – NetBase is a cut above many social media intelligence offerings.
-This industry-recognized platform deciphers multiple languages, as well as online “slanguage” and emojis, and even logos within images.
-Real-time monitoring of social networks including Twitter, Tumblr, and more means brands can be immediately alerted to reputational threats, and keep brand health at a maximum.
-Use Instant Search for insights as easy as a Google search, or go more in-depth with additional tools.
+This industry-recognized platform uses Natural Language Processing (NLP) to decipher multiple languages, as well as online “slanguage” and emojis.
+Real-time monitoring – layered with image analytics and VoC analytics – alerts brands to reputational threats, while keeping brand health at a maximum.

-Price: Varies depending on your needs – ask us!
+Price: We have several options to suit your needs and budget – ask us!